UoA-eResearch/openface_mass_compare/README.md

 ## Setup

 Create a folder called "images".
 Create a folder for each person, and place at least one image for each person in their folder
-Add a file called "data.json" containing additional information about each person in the same folder as this script
+Optionally, add a file called "data.json" containing additional information about each person in the same folder as this script
+This folder containing your images directory and data.json should be mounted into the container as /root/data when you run the below docker run command in this directory

 ## Installation